-We want to further Goethe's endeavors by fostering a community of color enthusiasts who will contribute to making available the largest and most complete repository of color phenomenon in the world.
+We want to further Goethe's endeavors by fostering a community of color enthusiasts who will contribute to making available the largest and most complete repository of color phenomena in the world.

-- First and only open source version of Theory of Colours in English.
+- First and only open source version of Theory of Colors in English.

-- First and only complete digital text of Eastlake's translation of Goethe's Theory of Colours, with footnotes and color plates.
+- First and only complete digital text of Eastlake's translation of Goethe's Theory of Colors, with footnotes and color plates.

 - Best German version of Zur Farbenlehre currently on the Internet.